-To improve accountability, limit it to a single person
+1. To improve accountability, choose one person

 “Bob, you are accountable for making sure the letters go out on time.”

-To improve accountability, be clear on your expectations
+2. To improve accountability, set clear expectations

-To improve accountability, formalise it
+4. To improve accountability, make it formal

-To improve accountability, follow up and hold people to it
+5. To improve accountability, follow up and hold people to it